Inflammatory Bowel Disease

 Diet triggering factor

-In both UC and CD, an unbalanced diet can cause damage to intestinal barrier directly through excess intake of saturated fats/refined sugars, deficiency in vitamins/minerals and production of reactive oxygen species (ROS), further triggering an inflammatory response.
+Dietary residues absorbed in the small intestine can influence the host's immune system directly via the nutrient content or indirectly via the gut microbiota 9, 10, 11.
+An unbalanced diet can cause damage to intestinal barrier directly through excess intake of saturated fats/refined sugars, deficiency in vitamins/minerals, and production of reactive oxygen species (ROS), further triggering an inflammatory response.
+By promoting or inhibiting the growth of microorganisms, nutrition affects the composition of the microbiota and the concentration of metabolites in the gut.

 Microbiome dysbiosis contributing factor